Are you struggling to enjoy each day?

-The evenings are getting lighter and the clocks will be going forward, adding more daylight hours.
-This has a positive impact on our mood, especially if we are spending lots of time outside.
+The evenings are getting lighter and the clocks will be going forward.
+The resulting increase in daylight hours can have a positive impact on our mood, especially if we are spending time outside.

 But what if you are struggling with insomnia and are unable to fully enjoy each day.
-Maybe you are drained of energy, irritable and find it difficult to concentrate and do the things you need to do and want to do.
+Perhaps the knock on effect of this is leaving you feeling drained and irritable.
+Lack of sleep can make it more difficult to concentrate and, in other words, do the things we need to do and want to do.

-It is estimated that as many as a third of adults and two thirds of teenagers are not getting enough sleep.
+Sadly, it is estimated that as many as a third of adults and two thirds of teenagers, for whatever reason, are not getting enough sleep.